History of Antarctica in Timeline

 1931: Douglas Mawson retired

-1937: First woman on Antarctic mainland
+1937: Ingrid Christensen lands on the Antarctic mainland

 In 1937, Ingrid Christensen became the first woman to step onto the Antarctic mainland.

-1955: Ocean warming around West Antarctica
+1955: Ocean Warming Around West Antarctica

-Since 1955, the ocean around West Antarctica has warmed by 1 °C (1.8 °F).
+Since 1955, the ocean around the West Antarctic has warmed by 1 °C (1.8 °F).

 1957: Start of Antarctic Tourism

-Tourists have been visiting Antarctica since 1957, under the provisions of the Antarctic Treaty and Environmental Protocol.
+Tourists have been visiting Antarctica since 1957.

-1959: Antarctica Day Commemorates Treaty Signing
+1959: Antarctic Treaty Signing Commemoration

 1959: Antarctic Treaty System